List of Black Lives Matter street murals

 On June 5, 2020, during the George Floyd protests, the DC Public Works Department painted the words "Black Lives Matter" in 35 ft yellow capital letters on 16th Street NW on the north of Lafayette Square, part of President's Park near the White House, with the assistance of the MuralsDC program of the DC Department of Public Works, with the DC flag accompanying the text.
-Multiple other cities across the United States, as well as in Canada and the United Kingdom, subsequently painted their own "Black Lives Matter" murals.
+Mayor Muriel Bowser renamed the area Black Lives Matter Plaza.
+Many other cities across the United States, as well as in Canada and the United Kingdom, subsequently painted their own "Black Lives Matter" paintings on streets, typically if inaccurately called "murals", although they are not on walls.

+By 2025, around 150 "Black Lives Matter" murals remained around the world.
+The Black Lives Matter Street Mural Map project has a database of each mural.